 About

 She holds a BA in History of Art and Visual Culture from UC Santa Cruz and an MA in Curatorial Practice from California College of the Arts.
 At ICA San José, she has curated solo and group exhibitions including Blood Be Water, Allegedly the Worst Is Behind Us, Leymusoom Garden, In a Knotted World, and Blood, Sweat and Time.
-She foregrounds immersive environments, experimental narrative structures, and time-based media.
+Her work foregrounds immersive environments, experimental narrative structures, and time-based media.
+Through her practice, Latzer develops exhibitions as research-driven ecosystems, enabling artists to expand media, reconfigure archives, and imagine alternate systems of social, technological, and environmental engagement.

 Upcoming Projects